carrascodev/Bannerlord.FeudalTitles/README.md

 # About
-With [Crusader Blade](https://crusaderblade.itch.io/crusaderblade) they brought Bannerlord to CK3.
-This mod is a small piece for bringing CK3 to Bannerlord.
+This mod aims to bring a small piece of CK3 to Bannerlord.

 ## Features Breakdown